-Anja Bihlmaier’s strong musical instinct and natural leadership have propelled her to rise fast amongst the ranks of emerging conductors both on the symphonic and operatic stages.
-From August 2021 the German conductor assumes the position of Chief Conductor of the Residentie Orkest, The Hague alongside her position as Principal Guest Conductor of the Lahti Symphony Orchestra.
+Anja Bihlmaier’s strong musical instinct, abundant charisma and natural leadership have propelled her to the forefront of recently established conductors both on the symphonic and operatic stages.
+In August she assumes the role of Chief Conductor of the Residentie Orkest in The Hague alongside her position as Principal Guest Conductor of the Lahti Symphony Orchestra.

 Bihlmaier opens the 21/22 season at the Amsterdam Concertgebouw commencing her tenure as Chief Conductor of the Residentie Orkest, swiftly followed by opening concerts of the orchestra’s long-anticipated new hall, Amare.
 Besides regular concerts in Amsterdam and The Hague, she conducts the orchestra at the Bodensee Festival in May and a tour of Germany is planned next season.
 Programmes include Mahler Symphony No 4, Sibelius Symphonies Nos 2 and 5 and Verdi Requiem, plus Schumann Symphonies which will be recorded for later release.

 Elsewhere this season Bihlmaier conducts the BBC Symphony, BBC Philharmonic, Finnish Radio Symphony, Swedish Radio Symphony, Danish National Symphony, SWR- Stuttgart, Iceland Symphony, Orchestre de Chambre de Lausanne, Kammerakademie Potsdam, Swedish Chamber and Pacific Symphony Orchestras all for the first time, and returns to Gothenburg Symphony, Orquestra y Coro Nacional de España and Barcelona Symphony, amongst others.